rossprogram/rossprogram.github.io/students/faq.md

 ### How are the dorm rooms at Ross/USA furnished?

-The dormitory and classroom buildings are air-conditioned.
+The dormitories and classroom buildings are air-conditioned.
 Each participant uses a single bed, a desk, a chair, and some closet space, and is provided two sheets, a pillowcase, and a blanket.
 Students provide their own towels and washcloths, pillows, clothes hangers, shampoo, soap and